If Matt Lauer Won't Have Me, Brian Williams Will... Not, Either.

 Catering to our "interests" may be just what has helped to create the entitlement society in which we are currently living, in my humble opinion.
 (You are laughing, right?)"

-by offering my opinions about how complex mothers are today (which I will illustrate with a photo of me standing in front of ABC Studios in New York, demonstrating my opinion of Good Morning America vs. The TODAY Show on NBC):
+I wasn't sure if I had answered her question, so I went on to further not answer her question by offering my opinions about how complex mothers are today (which I will illustrate with a photo of me standing in front of ABC Studios in New York, demonstrating my opinion of Good Morning America vs. The TODAY Show on NBC):

 "Many of us are struggling with rather disparate opinions when it comes to our current political environment.
 Not to mention the financial environment.
 What we want and need for our families may be contradictory at some point, so that leaves us grasping at three tremulous candidates.
 All of which are walking on politically correct eggshells and offering very little real hope.